ArchipelagoMW/Archipelago/worlds/khcom/docs/en_Kingdom Hearts Chain of Memories.md

 ###Items

-In addition to the unlocks for each floor, card packs or card sets are shuffled into the item pool.
+Items which unlock each world, Key to Rewards for each floor, and Enemy Cards may be shuffled into the item pool.
+In addition, card packs or card sets may be included as well.

 Card sets are comprised of a card type and a value range.
 For example, you might receive Blizzard 4-6, which means you receive Blizzard 4, Blizzard 5, and Blizzard 6.